amazon-connect/amazon-connect-salesforce-cti/docs/lightning/02-installation/02-guided-setup.md

 3. In the **Connected Apps** section, toggle on **Allow creation of connected apps** and select **Enable** on the pop-up that appears.
 Then, select the enabled **New Connected App** button.

-**Note: Starting Feb 16th, 2026, to enable creation of Connected Apps in Salesforce you will need to contact Salesforce Customer Support.
+**Note: If you're not able to enable creation of Connected Apps in Salesforce, contact Salesforce Customer Support to have this re-enabled.
 This can be done by creating a Salesforce Support case.*

 4. On the New Connected App form, enter a name for the Connected App, such as **Amazon Connect Integration** and press tab.
 This will